 If you notice these less serious side effects, talk with your doctor:

-- Pain, itching, redness, or swelling where the shot was given.
+- Pain, redness, or tenderness where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor